The Lifting Properties of A-Homotopy Theory: Lifting Properties

 \section{Lifting Properties}

-In topology, a covering space is a continuous map $p: \widetilde{X} \to X$ that preserves the local structure of the space.
-When considering a graph as a space, these covering spaces fail to recognize the structure of the graph, namely, the vertices and edges.
-Thus there are covering graphs, that is, graph homomorphisms $p: \widetilde{G} \to G$ that preserve the local structures of the graphs.
-In topology, given a covering space $p: \widetilde{X} \to X$ and a continuous map $f: Y \to X$, a \textit{lift} is a map $\widetilde{f}: Y \to \widetilde{X}$ which factor $f$ through the space $\widetilde{X}$.
-There are lifting properties in topology that determine when a lift does or does not exist for covering spaces.
-While an analogous term and properties do not exist in the current literature for A-homotopy theory, we define a discrete version of lifts and develop the corresponding lifting properties in this section.
+This section contains the main contributions of this paper, the lifting properties of covering graphs.
+A-homotopy theory is a homotopy theory for graphs; however, much of the surrounding theory has not been developed yet.
+Here, we develop some of the analogous covering space theory by following the approach in \cite{HatcherAlgebraic} as much as possible.
+In topology, a \textit{covering space} of a space $A$ is a space $\widetilde{A}$ with a continuous map $\rho: \widetilde{A} \to A$ that preserves the local structure of the space.
+When considering a graph as a subspace of $\R^3$, these covering spaces fail to recognize the structure of the graph, namely, the vertices and edges.
+Thus we require covering graphs of a graph $X$, that is, graphs $\tX$ with graph homomorphisms $\rho: \tX \to X$ that preserve the local structures of the graphs.
+Given a covering space $(\widetilde{A}, \rho)$ of $A$ and a continuous map $f: B \to A$, a \textit{lift} of $f$ is a map $\widetilde{f}: B \to \widetilde{A}$ which factors $f$ through the space $\widetilde{A}$.
+In topology, there are certain properties that determine when a lift does or does not exist for covering spaces, called lifting properties.
+We will define a discrete version of lifts and develop the corresponding lifting properties in this section.

 The next three definitions give us a more precise idea of what covering graphs are.
+First, we introduce a vertex set analogous to the closed and open sets used in topology.

-\begin{df} Let $G$ be a graph, and let $v \in V(G)$.
-The \textit{closed neighborhood} of $v$, denoted $N[v]$, is the set of vertices adjacent to $v$ as well as $v$ itself, more precisely,
+\begin{df} Let $X$ be a graph, and let $x \in V(X)$.
+The \textit{closed neighborhood of $x$} is the set of vertices

 \end{df}